AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

 ## Taking Videos
 Taking a good-quality video is an essential part of 3D reconstruction.
-You can look at our open-access journal paper for video guidelines [1].
+You can look at our journal paper for video guidelines [1].

 ## Execution of the Pipeline
 To run the process for any image, run the following command: